 Asparagus can be pricey and it’s a shame to waste any – and what the heck are you supposed to do with all those stems you’ve broken off?
-Here are a few ideas.
+Here are over 25 ways to use Leftover Asparagus.

 With any leftover vegetable, think how it might be transformed into something marvelous.
 As a building block for recipes that rely on an already cooked ingredient; as a shortcut.
 All you need is an inspiration & maybe a recipe.